 Ear infections represent one of the most common reasons children are seen by physicians.
 Nearly 75% of children under the age of 7 will have at least one ear infection, but most children outgrow ear infections as their immune systems and eustachian tubes mature.
 Still, many children continue to have recurrent and chronic ear infections.

 Ear Nose and Throat (ENT) surgeons place ear tubes which save thousands of children every year from severe ear pain, hearing loss and use of antibiotics.
-Common ear tube questions and ear tube myths have been discussed in previous posts to allow parents to better understand their potential value.
-Nevertheless, ear tube complications remain possible.
+Be sure to check out my podcast about what you should (and should not) expect from ear tubes!

 Parents gain knowledge about the expectations for ear tubes when they speak with their child’s surgeon.
 Common events which occur while ear tubes are in place are not considered complications.
 Mucous leaking out of tubes is NOT an ear tube complication.
 The need for more ear tubes after they successfully fall out is also NOT an ear tube complication.